NateEag/how-i-code/content/automate-everything.rst

 :category: workflow
 :summary: Good programmers are lazy.

-Given time and training, a human can do suprisingly well at designing data structures and algorithms.
+Given time and training, a human can do surprisingly well at designing data structures and algorithms.

 Given time and training, a human will still do surprisingly poorly at